Review: Three Colours – Blue

 With an astounding performance from Juliette Binoche, Three Colours: Blue relies on her capabilities as a leading actor.
 Her performance blends the grief and loss of her family with her need to move on almost seamlessly.
 Consistency is key to her performance, as she weaves a tale of anger and seclusion, which ultimately unravels into companionship and reliance.
 It’s close to becoming a one-man show and if it weren’t for the spectacular supporting performance from the late Benoit Regent, it would certainly be Binoche’s virtuoso lead.

 But even without much of an on-screen presence, her dead husband is the driving force of the narrative.
 Much of the film revolves around his past, even if he’s not present on the screen whatsoever.
-A slow burning plot that has cataclysmic, unrelated events filtered in to keep the pacing alive of a comfortable hour and a half of viewing.
+The slow burning plot has cataclysmic, unrelated events filtered in which succeed in keeping the pacing alive during the hour and a half of viewing.